danallison/collectiveprovidence.church/index.md

 # The Church of Collective Providence

-The Church of Collective Providence is a pragmatic spiritual community founded on a simple commitment to reciprocity, otherwise known as [The Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).
+The Church of Collective Providence is a global collective of individuals united by a shared commitment to reciprocity, otherwise known as [The Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).
+Our mission is to cultivate collective providence for the benefit of all.
+Reciprocity is how we realize that mission.

 ## What is collective providence?